Share your story

 Alumni-Hosted Student Dinners

 Each year, we try to make our 1L students feel welcome to WashULaw, St. Louis and our alumni community.
 As part of orientation week, our alumni in St. Louis host casual dinners for students at a restaurant or in their homes, including backyard BBQs.
 All dinners are held on two (2) nights set aside for this purpose during orientation week activities.
 Typically, the dates will fall on the second or third week of August.
-If you would enjoy hosting students for dinner, please contact the Alumni Office at firstname.lastname@example.org or (314) 935-5246.
+If you would enjoy hosting students for dinner, please email the Alumni Office or phone (314) 935-5246.

 Alumni Coach Volunteer (Mock Interviews)

 The Alumni Coaching Program pairs WashULaw students with alumni coaches for mock interviews.
 We make an effort to match students with alumni coaches based primarily on each student’s geographic preference, and then according to employer type/size and practice area where available.
 There is no guarantee that you will be paired with a student who shares your professional interests, but we do our best.
 Mock interviews take place in the summer to prepare students for fall recruiting and in January/February for 1st-year students.
 Other interviews occur in an ad hoc fashion.
 We estimate that each mock interview you volunteer to conduct will take approximately 30 minutes of your time (15-minute interview; 15-minute feedback).
 Mock interviews should be conducted in person to provide students with the most constructive feedback.
-If you are interested in serving as a mock interviewer, please contact Tanya Bishop at email@example.com or (314) 935-8044.
+If you are interested in serving as a mock interviewer, please email Tanya Bishop at or phone (314) 935-8044.

 Career Networking & Advising (Summer Connect Events)

 If you would like to host a group of summer associates in your city over the summer, our Summer Connect events are the perfect opportunity!
 These events strive to connect recent graduates in cities with students who are working there over the summer.
 In 2018, Summer Connect events were hosted in Chicago, New York, D.C. and other cities across the country.
-If you are interested in hosting an event, please contact the Alumni Office at firstname.lastname@example.org or (314) 935-5246.
+If you are interested in hosting an event, please email the Alumni Office at or phone (314) 935-5246.

 Career-Related Panelist or Program Speaker

 Share your career knowledge and expertise with students.
 The Career Services Office organizes a number of career-related panels during the school year for students.
 All students are invited and encouraged to attend.
 Most panels center on various practice areas, though there are a number that encompass broader topic areas, such as interviewing skills or professional development topics.
 Panelists selected represent as wide a spectrum as possible: employer type; employer size; private vs. public employers; geographic location; specialties within a given practice area; career changers; and different levels of experience.
 These one-hour panels typically take place during the lunch hour in one of the law school classrooms.
-To express your interest in serving as a panelist or speaker, please contact Tanya Bishop at email@example.com or (314) 935-8044.
+To express your interest in serving as a panelist or speaker, please email Tanya Bishop or phone (314) 935-8044.

 Reunion Committee Volunteer